 - 1. Affix a tag to the fish.
 For example: Use a zip tie or flagging tape around the caudal peduncle and write a tag number on it.
 A good idea is to number the tag with the set number; for set 5 if you had three fish that needed to be weighed at the plant, you would have tag numbers 501, 502 and 503. - 2.
-Record the tag number. - 3.
-Weigh the fish at the offload and record the weight with the tag number. - 4.
-Remove tags after weight is obtained and recorded.
+Record the tag number in EaSea for the associated fish. - 3.
+Weigh the fish at the offload and record the weight and weight type (e.g. unwashed with ice and slime present) with the tag number. - 4.
+Remove tags after weight is obtained and recorded. - 5.
+Before finalizing your trip, record dockside weights in EaSea.

-12.3 Assessing Pacific Halibut Sex and Maturity
+12.2 Assessing Pacific Halibut Sex and Maturity